Biodegradable mesh bags from cellulose or biopolymers

 - Mesh bags 50*34 cm

 The mesh size of the cellulose mesh is small: only 3 millimeters / 0,12 inches.
 The cellulose mesh is completely biodegradable and will last a couple of weeks to several months depending on the environmental conditions; they'll degrade slower in a colder and dryer environment.
-More information is too be found in the product specification factsheet.
+More information can be found in the product specification factsheet.
 Interested in product and shipping prices?
 Send us a message below.

 From 2022 onwords we have a new and longer lasting mesh type available!

-Since the cellulose mesh often degrades too fast for oyster reef restoration purposes we designed a biopolymer mesh which is expected to last 3-10 years, depending on environmental conditions (UV, oxygen availability and temperature).
+Since the cellulose mesh often degrades too fast for oyster reef restoration purposes, we designed a biopolymer mesh which is expected to last 3-10 years, depending on environmental conditions (UV, oxygen availability and temperature).

 The biopolymer mesh is only avalaible on a sleeve (300 m), with a diameter of 30 cm and a mesh size of 1 cm.